 Our kids loved the Oceaneer Club and I probably could have taken them there more often.
 My son was newly potty trained and I kept panicking that he might have an accident.
 Helicopter-Mom moment.

-Packing the Final Evening
+Packing on the Final Evening of Your Disney Cruise

 Give yourself some time to pack.
 We did pretty well in keeping up with it, but I know there was still a rushed feeling that I hear is pretty normal.
 If you have kids, let them enjoy the Oceaneer Club while you pack, or spend a quiet last evening ordering room service while you pack.

 The Hairdryer in the Disney Cruise Line Rooms

 Don’t go looking for this in the bathroom.
 The only plugin for the hairdryer will be on the vanity/desk in the stateroom.
 There are no plugins in the restrooms, except for shavers.

 I’m sure it is for a safety reason or limited space.
 Just be prepared that if you have to blow-dry your hair, it might mean waking up any other passengers that might still be asleep.

 The Dressier Evening on the Disney Cruise Line